rafalmas/gript/README.md

 By default, the `mocks` Gulp task will start together with the `server` and `server:dist` tasks.
 Gript contains some simple endpoints definitions in the `mocks` and `sample_config/mocks` directory to get your started.
 You can customize the mocks directory name and server ports in the `mocks` section of your `gulpfile.js`.
+To create new mocked service, simply put the new definition of the endpoint in the `mocks` folder.

 ## External dependencies